wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    NOTE: Multiple providers can be specified in the same HCL file.

+   Each Provider is a plugin that enables Terraform to interface with the API layer of various cloud platforms and environments.

 1. Search for "Resource Group" in Terraform's Azure Provider docs:

    <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs">